bovvver/fireshot/README.md

 I would like to thank the entire development community who helped me when I encountered problems through [stackoverflow](https://stackoverflow.com/), among others.

 That's all from me.
-See you again soon! :wave:
+See you again soon! :wave:<br/>
 **Keep coding! 🚀**